How To Create SEO-Friendly Facets With Spreadsheets

 You simply fill in the gaps as you see below, based on the products that you have:

-In this column, I regulate the order of the URL structure based on the above facets:
+In the auto-generated URL column, using a combination of functions (SUBSTITUTE, PROPER, IF and CONCATENATE), I regulate the order of the URL structure based on the above facets in this way: parent URL/gender/style/fit/colour

 That’s the order of the indicative URL structure that you want to have, as you can see within the highlighted column.
 How to achieve this?